espressif/esp-idf/docs/en/api-reference/peripherals/uart.rst

 .. _uart-api-setting-communication-pins:

-Setting Communication Pins
+Set Communication Pins
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 After setting communication parameters, configure the physical GPIO pins to which the other UART device will be connected.
 For this, call the function :cpp:func:`uart_set_pin` and specify the GPIO pin numbers to which the driver should route the Tx, Rx, RTS, and CTS signals.
 If you want to keep a currently allocated pin number for a specific signal, pass the macro :c:macro:`UART_PIN_NO_CHANGE`.

-The same macro should be specified for pins that will not be used.
+The same macro :c:macro:`UART_PIN_NO_CHANGE` should be specified for pins that will not be used.

 .. code-block:: c